 Sennheiser PXC 550-II microphone demo:

 Another thing to consider: price.
 Typically both headsets retail for around $300 USD, but prices are constantly in flux.
-When we originally reviewed the Sennheiser PXC 550-II noise cancelling headphones, they were available for just shy of $200 USD, now you’re lucky to find them for less than $300 USD.
-The Bose QuietComfort 35 II currently retail for about the same price, depending on your preferred vendor.
-Be sure to consider the costs and benefits of where you buy you headphones from; some vendors have great customer service and warranty coverage while others don’t.
+When we originally reviewed the Sennheiser PXC 550-II noise cancelling headphones, it was available for just shy of $200 USD, and that remains true as of November 8, 2021.
+The Bose QuietComfort 35 II currently retails for about the same price, depending on your preferred vendor.
+Be sure to consider the costs and benefits of where you buy your headphones from; some vendors have great customer service and warranty coverage while others don’t.

 The Sony WH-1000XM4 is also great for listeners willing to up their budgets.
 It’s also on sale for $299 USD, which is a big price drop for a recent flagship.
 The sound signature isn’t nearly as neutral-leaning as either headset discussed today, but you can take granular control of the EQ in Sony’s Headphones Connect app.